-Our general fees for obtaining a County Court judgment in undisputed claims are set out below.
+Our general fees for obtaining a County Court judgment in undisputed debt claims are set out below.

-Often we advise our clients that a County Court judgment is not the best way to collect a business to business debt, and that there are quicker and more cost effective methods, which have a very high success rate.
+Often we advise our clients that a County Court judgment is not the best way to collect a business to business debt, and that there are quicker methods, which have a very high success rate.

-To send an initial letter before action and to report back:
+To send an initial letter before action relating to unpaid invoices (where the contractual position is clear), and to report back:

 To issue a claim form and report back: